-The law says the government must not follow any religion.
+The law says the government must not follow any religion and people have a right to their religious and cultural differences.
 But most Americans celebrate Christian holidays.
 About 80% of Americans say they are Christian, although fewer than 40% go to church.
 Like Islam, Christianity follows one God.
 It tells followers to be kind to their neighbors and to treat others with respect.

 If you a practicing Muslim, you can talk to your employer about your faith and ask for a place to pray during the day.
 Many schools will also provide a space for students to pray.

 Holidays and celebrations